spuddister/admin-dashboard-project/README.md

 # Admin Dashboard Project

-For this project from [The Odin Project](https://www.theodinproject.com/) Curriculum I built an admin daschboard using the CSS Grid layout.
+For this project from [The Odin Project](https://www.theodinproject.com/) Curriculum I built an admin dashboard using the CSS Grid layout.

 ### New Skills
 - Grid layout